Rhode Island Magic Director

 David Tedeschi started coaching basketball during his senior year of high school, when he volunteered to coach a U-14 recreation team at Cranston League for Cranston’s Future (CLCF.)
 That year, coaching sparked an interest and passion that has continued over 30 years later!
-Over those years, he has coached basketball at every level from U-10 recreation to varsity.
+Over those years, David has coached basketball at every level from U-10 recreation to varsity.
 Throughout college, he coached numerous recreation and travel teams at CLCF and began his coaching career at the interscholastic level coaching middle school, freshman, and junior varsity teams in Cranston as well as serving as an assistant to the head coach for varsity at Cranston West.
 In those jobs, he was responsible for practice and game planning, scouting, and player development.

 Throughout his coaching career, David’s philosophy has remained constant.
 Provide a positive experience to players while teaching them the game of basketball in a fun, yet challenging environment.
 David states that “Basketball emulates life and I truly believe the lessons coaches teach their players in practice and games can be utilized in school and life.
 As a coach for the past thirty years, that was my focus and as the director of the Rhode Island Magic, it is the same.”